meld-cp/obsidian-encrypt/README.md

 <img alt="Run the Encrypt/Decrypt command" src="https://raw.githubusercontent.com/meld-cp/obsidian-encrypt/main/docs/assets/eg_ed_cp.png" />
 -->

-### Standalone, always encrypted, notes (.encrypted files)
+### Whole encrypted notes (.encrypted files)
 #### To create a new encrypted note
-1. Select 'Create encrypted note' from the command palette.
+1. Select 'Create encrypted note' from the command palette (or click the ribbon icon).
 2. Enter and confirm a password and optional hint to use.
 3. Edit your encrypted note (it's contents will be encrypted and saved to disk).